jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     chmod +x setupPythonTdd.sh

-* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called.
-For example, typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``calculator``
+* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called. for example typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``calculator``

   .. code-block:: shell